Sprat and Winkle Line: Traffic in the 1960s

 White, writing in 1961, described the traffic pattern:

 The market town of Romsey, at the crossroads of the Eastleigh-Salisbury and Southampton-Andover lines, has a population of 6,300 and is the only place of any consequence between the Southampton and the West of England trunk lines… Because of the growth of traffic, local and through, in the area between Portsmouth and Salisbury, and because of the need to call at Southampton Central, a frequent service is supplied via Netley, Southampton and Redbridge to Romsey and thence to Salisbury.
 And instead of continuing to Salisbury as was once the case, the trains running via Eastleigh now mainly run beside the pretty River Test with its thatched fishermen’s huts, to Andover and Andover Junction.
 Romsey station has become very busy since all local services were dieselized in 1958-9 and substantially increased; in addition there are through steam-hauled services from Brighton and Portsmouth which travel via Southampton and Romsey to Salisbury, on their way to Plymouth, Bristol or South Wales.
 Through freight traffic, including coal, is also heavy between Salisbury and Southampton.

 Decline and closure

 The line remained rural in nature, and the Midland and South Western Junction line never developed as a busy trunk route, closing in 1961.
-The A&R line had only the residual local traffic from small communities, and the Andover to Romsey (Kimbridge Junction) section closed in September 1964.
+The Andover and Redbridge line had only the residual local traffic from small communities, and the Andover to Romsey (Kimbridge Junction) section closed in September 1964.
 The section from Romsey to Redbridge remains in use, now carrying the Southampton to Salisbury traffic, although Nursling station has been closed.